Roslindale Open Mike

 What makes ROM special?
 Here are my twelve “top ten reasons”…

 Please consider arriving early to help us set up, or stay late to help us break down.
 Random draw at about 6:45.
 Music begins at 7.
-The feature goes on at 8:30.
+The mini-feature goes on at 8:45, followed by the feature at 9:00.
 Mike Delaney plans to play a "practice set" starting at 6.